 \section{Abstract}

-We experimentally study the properties of a harmonically trapped photon gas undergoing Bose-Einstein condensation along the dimensional crossover from one to two dimensions.
-The photons are trapped inside a dye microcavity, where polymer nanostructures provide a harmonic trapping potential for the photon gas.
-By varying the aspect ratio of the trap we tune from an isotropic two-dimensional confinement to an anisotropic, highly elongated one-dimensional trapping potential.
-Along this transition, we determine caloric properties of the photon gas, and find a softening of the second-order Bose-Einstein condensation phase transition observed in two dimensions to a crossover behaviour in one dimension.
+{The dimensionality of a system profoundly influences its physical behaviour, leading to the emergence of different states of matter in many-body quantum systems.
+In lower dimensions, fluctuations increase and lead to the suppression of long-range order.
+For example, in bosonic gases, Bose-Einstein condensation in one dimension requires stronger confinement than in two dimensions.
+Here, we observe the dimensional crossover from one to two dimensions in a harmonically trapped photon gas and study its properties.
+The photons are trapped in a dye microcavity where polymer nanostructures provide the trapping potential for the photon gas.
+By varying the aspect ratio of the harmonic trap, we tune from an isotropic two-dimensional confinement to an anisotropic, highly elongated one dimensional trapping potential.
+Along this transition we determine the caloric properties of the photon gas and find a softening of the second-order Bose Einstein condensation phase transition observed in two dimensions to a crossover behaviour in one dimension. }